saraxplorer/42-school-exam-rank-03/ft_split/README.md

 Step 5: Return the substrings.

-See source code for the last parts code
+See source code for more